-When you add rising obesity rates to the busy life of the average American, it’s no wonder people are looking for an easy answer to weight loss.
+When you add an increasing risk for obesity to the busy life of the average American, it is no wonder people are looking for an easy answer to weight loss.
 Today’s market is full of “miracle drugs” and supplements that claim to help you drop pounds fast.
-The famous Dr. Mehmet Oz has even highlighted a few on his TV show.
-But are products such as garcinia cambogia really safe for your health?
+Dr. Oz and others like him have showered praise on extracts of the controversial garcinia cambogia fruit, but is it safe?
+And does it even work?

-Garcinia cambogia comes from a citrus fruit that grows in Southeast Asia.
-The fruit rind extract – also known as hydroxycitric acid (HCA) – has historically been used for cooking, but it was thought to have some health benefits as well.
-Its documented medical uses include weight loss and lowering cholesterol.
+Garcinia cambogia is a citrus fruit that grows in Southeast Asia.
+An extract from the fruit rind, hydroxycitric acid (HCA), has historically been used for cooking, but it’s also been used for weight loss and to lower cholesterol.

-You can buy garcinia cambogia online or at most health and supplement stores.
-You can get it in pill form or as a powder.
+You can buy garcinia cambogia online or at most health and supplement stores, in pill form or as a powder.
 Sometimes, it’s also included as an ingredient in snack bars.
-Typical doses are between 250 to 1000 mg each day.
+Typical doses are between 250 and 1,000 mg each day.

 However, scientific research on its effectiveness is still unclear.
-An older study in the Journal of the American Medical Association (JAMA) found that garcinia cambogia was not much more effective for weight loss when compared to the placebo (fake pills).
-A more recent review of hydroxycitric acid studies found that while some research shows possible weight loss benefits, there isn’t enough evidence to show it’s safe and effective for long-term use.
+An older study found that garcinia cambogia was not much more effective for weight loss than a placebo (fake pill).
+A more recent review of studies on HCA found that there isn’t enough evidence to show that it is safe and effective for long-term use.

-Remember, diet and exercise are the only tried and true methods for losing weight.
-According to the Centers for Disease Control and Prevention (CDC), people who limit weight loss to just one or two pounds per week are more likely to keep the weight off.
+Remember, behavior change, diet, and exercise are the only tried-and-true methods for losing weight.
+According to the Centers for Disease Control and Prevention (CDC), people who limit weight loss to just one or two pounds per week are more likely to keep it off.